 So we walked through the woods and closed in on the campfire.
 There was definitely music and dancing.
 Seeing as how one of my friends didn’t even make it off the bridge and into the woods and the second stopped when we heard the music, I’m still slightly ashamed to say that I only went a little further on my own.
 To this day, my best guess is that I heard Ozzy Osbourne music playing, but seeing as he was one of my favorite artists, that could have just been in my head.
 There were shapes and shadows bouncing around as if they were dancing, but I just didn’t have it in me to go further.

-Legend has it that the church was a front for John Lyford, the bastard son of John Lyford.
-Angered at being shunned for both his father’s actions and for his illegitimate birth, he started his own coven, keeping appearances up as best he could and moving west or south whenever necessary.
+Legend has it that the church was a front for John Lyford, the illegitimate son of John Lyford.
+Angered at being shunned for both his father’s actions and for the circumstances of his birth, he started his own coven, keeping appearances up as best he could and moving west or south whenever necessary.

 And descended through several generations from this Lyford, according to the legends of the Lyford town elders, comes W.H.
 Lyford, who was a vice president of the Chicago & Eastern Railroad, which ran through the area that would become the town of Lyford.
 Now, there is absolutely no indication that this particular member of the Lyford clan was anything other than a fine upstanding member of society and that he spent little if any time in the town of Lyford at all.
 The naming of the town was simply out of recognition and I have zero interest in trying to make any other connection, other than what I’ve been told and what is written above.

 The Satanic and witchcraft connection occurs with the building of Lyford School, home of the Flying Trojans.
-A K-8 (that’s kindergarten through 8th grade, for my non-American readers) school, it opened its doors in the 1918 as a brick, one story school house with a basement.
+This K-8 (that’s kindergarten through 8th grade, for my non-American readers) school opened its doors in 1918 as a brick, one-story schoolhouse with a basement.
 It then closed them in the spring of 1956, as the smaller schools consolidated into the new Rosedale school.
 The school was auctioned off in 193 and torn down between 1964 and 1965.